Subash107/softupakaranstagingrevise-1/docs/deployment.md

     --debug
   ```

+## Database backup (metadata)
 - **Database backup** – snapshot the SQLite file for safekeeping.
 Compress to gz with `--gzip`, override the source `--db-path`, or change the destination folder:

   ```bash
   node infrastructure/scripts/backup-db.js --gzip --out-dir infrastructure/backups
   ```

+- Each run also appends metadata to `infrastructure/backups/backup-records.json`, and the backend exposes `GET /api/admin/backups` (admin token or JWT) to list the records plus `/api/admin/backups/run` to trigger the same helper on demand.

 - **Folder watcher** – monitor frontend/backend sources and run a command whenever files change.
 Example that reruns lint when the frontend changes: